Cammin/DrillTool/README.md

 ### Details
 - The tool can also drill & bash outcrops, and hit creatures.
-- Blueprints fragments are found at wrecks in:
+- Blueprint fragments are found at wrecks in:
   - Mushroom Forest
   - Sparse Reef
   - Bulb Zone